An ACT Government Website

 Check if you can enrol

-If your visa subclass is on this list, one of your visa conditions states that you cannot enrol a dependant.
+If your visa subclass is on this list, your visa conditions do not allow you to enrol a dependant.

 If your visa subclass is not on this list, you can enrol.
 Go to Step 2.